extism/ruby-sdk/README.md

     KV_STORE[key] = val
   end
 end
 ```

 > *Note*: In order to write host functions you should get familiar with the methods on the [Extism::CurrentPlugin](https://extism.github.io/ruby-sdk/Extism/CurrentPlugin.html) class.
+The `plugin` parameter is an instance of this class.

 Now we just need to create a new host environment and pass it in when loading the plug-in.
 Here our environment initializer takes no arguments, but you could imagine putting some customer specific instance variables in there: